Timothy McGee: Family

 Several members of McGee's family have appeared in the series over the years.
 His younger sister, Sarah, first mentioned in "See No Evil", plays a prominent role in the fourth-season episode "Twisted Sister".
 The two differ greatly in personality, but are still very close.
 McGee helps clear Sarah as a potential murder suspect, and is willing to risk his NCIS career to do so.
 Sarah McGee is portrayed by Troian Bellisario, Murray's real-life stepsister, and daughter of series creator and former executive producer Donald P. Bellisario.

 In "Hide and Seek", McGee's father is revealed as a naval officer, and stationed in California.
 In "The Penelope Papers", McGee's paternal grandmother, Penelope Langston (played by Lily Tomlin), is still alive and was close to McGee when he was young.
 While talking to Penelope, McGee reveals that his father and he have not spoken in seven years; Penelope and McGee agree that McGee's father is like Gibbs, in that both love McGee, but have difficulty expressing their affection.
 The casting of Jamey Sheridan as McGee's father was announced in February 2013.
 The role was described as "complex and layered" by executive producer Gary Glasberg, and in the late-March episode "Squall", Sheridan appeared as Admiral John McGee.
 The admiral is initially considered as a prime suspect, only to reveal that he has been sick for a while and tried to keep it quiet.
 Tony has described McGee's family situation as akin to the film The Great Santini – a "military brat" brought up in a strict household.
 In "The Penelope Papers" and several other episodes, the admiral admitted to Tim his regret in not spending as much time as he should have with his family.
-McGee's father passes on in season 12.
+McGee's father dies in season 12.

-Notable episodes

-Some episodes provides particular insights into the McGee character: